 Scared of brain fry in our beginner dance class?
 Many people are anticipating that they won’t be able to remember a dance routine and will look awful doing it.
 The first thing to note is that if you’re caught up caring about how good you look in our beginner dance class, then you’ve kind of missed the point.
 It’s more about having a good time and learning some new skills that you take home with you to practise if you want.

 We can differentiate a combo from a choreography in that a choreo (the fancy/lazy dance industry term for choreography) is far more complex, hitting polyrhythms and complicated movement pathways.
-We tend to shy away from choreography in our beginner classes because it leaves the dancer just overthinking and panicking and we want our beginner dance classes to just be about vibing and having an epic time.
+Essentially it is a dance routine, specifically for one song.
+Want to try your hand at learning a routine?
+Look for our Beginner Choreo class!

 Anyways, try out a class maybe?
 Yeah, do it!